 - Due to the differences in course material and sequencing in pharmacy programs, direct entry into any upper year is not possible.
 Any candidate offered admission should expect to begin their studies in Year 1 of the program and will need to complete the four-year program in order to graduate.
 A slightly reduced course load is possible in years in which exemption (transfer credit) is awarded; however, the total length of study remains 4 years.

 - There are no exemptions from the experiential components of our program.
 In the unlikely event an admitted candidate was granted exemption for all Year 1 courses, they would still be required to complete EPE1 (Early Practice Experience) before proceeding to Year 2.

-- Candidates who have graduated from a non-Canadian pharmacy program who wish to become licensed in Canada must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
+- Candidates who have graduated from a pharmacy degree program who wish to become licensed in Canada must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
 If your credentials are recognized you will be allowed to write the relevant Board Exams (Evaluating and/or Qualifying Exam).
 For more information on this process, please visit the PEBC website.

 Note that the Leslie Dan Faculty of Pharmacy does not conduct evaluation of international pharmacy degrees.

 - If you are an international Pharmacy graduate, and your credentials are recognized and you have been successful on the PEBC Evaluating Exam, you may consider applying to our International Pharmacy Graduate (IPG) Program.
 The IPG Program is a unique best practices bridging program designed to assist pharmacists trained in countries outside Canada to meet Canadian entry-to-practice standards.